Vishal-045/Trader-Sentiment-Analysis/README.md

 Install required libraries:

-pip install pandas matplotlib seaborn
+pip install pandas matplotlib seaborn streamlit

 ▶️ How to Run
+🔹 Run Notebook

-Download or clone the project: git clone <your-repo-link>
+Download or clone the repository

-Navigate to the project folder: cd <project-folder>
+Navigate to the project folder

 Open Jupyter Notebook:

 jupyter notebook

-Open the notebook file:
+Open and run:

 Trader Performance vs Market Sentiment.ipynb

-Run all cells step by step.
+🔹 Run Streamlit Dashboard

+Run the following command: streamlit run app.py

+👉 This will open an interactive dashboard in your browser.

 📊 Key Features